KyleGospo/docs.bazzite.gg/src/General/Desktop_Environment_Tweaks.md

 ## Wallpaper Engine Guide (_Only on KDE Images_)

+!!! note

-> **Note**: Not all wallpapers are compatible and may even cause issues since most are not intended for use on the Linux desktop.
+    Not all wallpapers are compatible and may even cause issues since most are not intended for use on the Linux desktop.

 ![KDE Wallpaper Settings|682x500, 75%](../img/KDE_Wallpaper_Settings.jpeg)